hughdtt/hughdtt-blog/README.md

 ## License and links

 - Released under [MIT](/LICENSE) by [Hugh Duong-Tran-Tien](https://github.com/hughdtt)
-- Big thanks to [Michael Currin](https://github.com/MichaelCurrin/jekyll-actions-quickstart) for the amazing Jekyll Actions Quickstart
+- Big thanks to [Michael Currin](https://github.com/MichaelCurrin/jekyll-actions-quickstart) for the amazing Jekyll Actions Quickstart that helped sort out the Github actions
+- Also thanks to the guys that help maintain [Poole] (https://github.com/poole/) - it helped get my head around directory structure and got me on the ground running